 Monitor and assess student progress, providing constructive feedback to support development.

-Liaise with other class teacher and plan lessons
+Liaise with other class teachers and plan lessons

 The ideal candidate for a Class Teacher will have: